Subgraphs and motifs in a dynamic airline network

-Hence, there will be a transition in the implied scaling slope $\beta$ as the regime changes, from 2 in Regime 1 (if $n^{\star}$ is large) to 1.5 in Regime 2 (if $n$ is large relative to $n^{\star}$).
-Although there is a different degree of scaling in each regime, and a very different model of evolution, if we ignore the switch and apply least squares to the entire sample ($l = 1, \ldots, n$) then the regression slope will be a weighted average of the slopes in the individual regimes.\footnote{In Figure \ref{fig:regime_smoothing} we illustrate the toy model using simulated data, with $l = 4, \ldots, n^{\star} = 20, \ldots, n = 30$: the slopes of 2 (in Regime 1) and 1.5 (in Regime 2) are averaged by the regression to 1.56 (with a very high $R^{2}$ of 0.983).} It is possible that Southwest's network evolution changed substantially between 2011 and 2012, and that the regressions are averaging the scaling in two or more regimes.
-Indeed, the regression errors (Figures \ref{fig:log_log_plots} and \ref{fig:log_log_plots_2}) do seem consistently larger at the end (and start) of the sample, when $n$ is largest (smallest).
+Hence, there will be a transition in the implied scaling slope $\beta$ as the regime changes, from 2 in Regime 1 (if $n^{\star}$ is large) to 3/2 in Regime 2 (if $n$ is large relative to $n^{\star}$).
+Although there is a different degree of scaling in each regime, and a very different model of evolution before and after $n^{\star}$, if we ignore this and apply least squares to the entire sample ($\ell = 1, \ldots, n$) then the regression slope will be a weighted average of the slopes in the individual regimes.\footnote{In Figure \ref{fig:regime_smoothing} we illustrate the toy model using simulated data, with $\ell = 4, \ldots, n^{\star} = 20, \ldots, n = 30$: the slopes of 2 (in Regime 1) and 1.5 (in Regime 2) are averaged by the regression to 1.56, with a very high $R^{2}$ of 0.983.}